Cross

 But perhaps not for long.

-Jack’s about to lose everything when who should show up but the very man who was willing to let Jack rot in prison in order to save his own skin; the man who taught Jack the skills that landed him there in the first place.
-Fagin.
+Jack’s whole life turns upside down when Fagin—the very man who was willing to let Jack rot in prison in order to save his own skin, the man who taught Jack the skills that landed him there in the first place—shows up and ropes Jack back into a life of thievery.

-Unfortunately, they’re spotted in their thievery by the Governor’s ambitious daughter, Lady Belle.
+Unfortunately, they’re spotted in their first take by the governor’s ambitious daughter, Lady Belle.
 And she blackmails Jack into hiring her as the first female surgeon at the hospital in return for not tattling.

 The Artful Dodger, streaming on Hulu, is a fun continuation of Jack Dawkins’ tale.
 However, the Dodge isn’t 13 anymore: He’s an adult.
 And being an adult comes with more grown-up problems.